Keep Sedona Beautiful, Inc.

 For the second year in a row, KSB was named as a top-rated non-profit by Great Nonprofits.
 KSB is also a Bronze Participant in the Guide Star Exchange.

 KSB is a founding member of this Alliance of not-for-profits.
-This year the Alliance added 30 organizations in 18 different industry sectors to their Sustainable Business Certification program.
+In 2017, the Alliance added 30 organizations in 18 different industry sectors to their Sustainable Business Certification program.

 Keep Sedona Beautiful, Inc., acting through the stewardship of its members and volunteers, is committed to protect and sustain the unique scenic beauty and natural environment of the Greater Sedona Area.